 We launch our boats into the Salmon nearly 6,000 feet above sea level and immediately enter an enchanted forest of fir and spruce.
 The river is steep, shallow and narrow and we careen through boulder-choked rapids.
 With each passing mile, side creeks tumble into the Middle Fork's clear sparkling water and deepen the flow around our boats.
 The whitewater rapids are frequent and challenging on this portion of the Salmon River.
 Guides speak their names with reverence - Velvet Falls, Ram's Horn, the Chutes, Pistol Creek, Devil's Tooth and House Rock to name a few on this Idaho rafting trip.

 Dropping in elevation, the river widens and the spruce forest opens up to vistas of pine-studded mountains.
 Rafts drift quietly over deep pools of transparent water—home to native cutthroat and rainbow trout.
 Guides stop the group often to visit nearby Native American pictographs and pioneer homesteads.
 Our river guides are intimately familiar with this majestic canyon and use their interpretive knowledge to help draw the silent stories from these historic places.

 Perfect for Families Too

 Many of the trips we run on the Salmon River are designed for families and designated as Family Magic rafting trips.
-These trips on the Salmon River in Idaho are fun, intermediate white water family trips that blend stunning scenery with hot sun, warm water, great rapids and the most beautiful white sand beaches of any river in the world.
+These trips on the Salmon River in Idaho are fun, intermediate white water family trips that blend stunning scenery with the hot sun, warm water, great rapids and the most beautiful white-sand beaches of any river in the world.